 No More Breaking Bad thanks to Himalayan’s ABS

 The rear disc and single twin calibre front brake came in for criticism on the early models as being a bit spongy and underpowered.

 There was a need to address this before the export of any bikes, and now the Himalayan ABS model is standard.
 Apart from offering real-world safety, this works a hell of a lot better.

 The bike is so capable of performing its duties in the mountains, lowlands, and jungles of Vietnam, it’s difficult to believe the Royal Enfield Himalayan is a budget bike.
 Forget about the bulletproof engine, solid frame, and capable suspension.
 The bike comes with some useful extras as standard for even the experienced adventure rider.

 The latest versions of the Himalayan feature electronic fuel injection, an LED rear light, steel bash plate, rear rack, and tank protectors.
 Plus, the ABS system which is twin-channel.

 Fork gaiters also come as standard and a handy fly screen that does a great job of keeping the muck, bugs, and airflow off.
 In fact, anything that your motorbike can throw at you!
 Find yourself behind the bars of the Royal Enfield Himalayan in Vietnam at night, and the instrument cluster is bright, easy to read, and packs in a host of information.

-Royal Enfield Himalayan Review: Watching the Clock
+Vietnam Motorbike Tours with a Royal Enfield Himalayan Review: Watching the Clock

 Readout of the large speedo on the left is in both KPH and MPH and the Royal Enfield Himalayan’s top speed is 140 KPH (87 MPH).
 Bear in mind, Vietnam’s top city speed limit is 30–40 KPH and 40–60 KPH on rural roads.
 It is therefore unlikely you’ll get to test out its top speed in Vietnam while on motorbike tours.